-Out of a student body of approximately 800 students, about 40 percent of the students come from outside Wisconsin.
-Forty-seven percent of our enrolled students are women; twenty-five percent are students of color.
 There is a special feeling of community in the school and an informal, supportive atmosphere, reflecting a special commitment by faculty and administrators to student learning, morale, and well-being.

 There are many opportunities to engage in student activities and organizations.
 A wealth of specialized student interest organizations provide outstanding opportunities to explore your interests with your fellow students.

 Do you have questions or concerns about entering law school?
 Our Student Ambassadors would be happy to speak with you.
 Learn more about our Student Ambassadors Program.

 “I worked in the Family Law Project of the Remington Center during my 1L summer and continue to work there during the year.
 The large amount of client interaction makes the clinical experience at Madison very unique.
 It also teaches you about managing the human component and human expectations in the face of the law.”